dijasila/GPAW/doc/tutorials/xas/xas.rst

 .. literalinclude:: setups.py

-Set the location of setups as decribed on :ref:`installationguide_setup_files`.
+Set the location of setups as described on :ref:`installationguide_setup_files`.

 Spectrum calculation using unoccupied states
 ============================================